Madak1/2DPASS-MOS/README.md

 |2DPASS-MOS 2F|67.6%| - |
 |2DPASS-MOS 2F S|69.1%| - |

-- R: Residual number (Example: Residual 1 models are use 2 Frame)
+- R: Residual number (Example: Residual 1 models are use 2 Frames)
 - F: Frame number
 - S: Use aditional semantic segmentation

 ## License
-This repository is released under HUN-REN SZTAKI License (see LICENSE file for details).
+This repository is released under MIT License (see LICENSE file for details).